Neuroscience (MRes) 2021 entry

 Applications for this programme are not yet open, but will be available early autumn 2020.
 Please register your interest to find out more about this programme.

-Postgraduate; leading to a Master of Research (MRes)
+Postgraduate, leading to a Master of Research (MRes)

-- Start date: 27 August 2019
+- Start date: 30 August 2021

-- End date: 30 September 2020
+- End date: 30 September 2022

-If you started this programme in 2018, you can find information about 2018 entry on the 2018 Neuroscience MRes page.
 Information about all programmes from previous years of entry can be found in the archive.

 One year full time

-Undergraduate degree (typically 2.1 or higher) in a science-related subject (e.g. neuroscience, chemistry, physics, biology, psychology, computer science).
-Candidates with other suitable and equivalent qualifications such as relevant work experience or research accomplishments will also be considered.
+- Candidates with other suitable and equivalent qualifications such as relevant work experience or research accomplishments will also be considered.

-English language proficiency.
+- English language proficiency.
 See English language tests and qualifications.